bobleesj/bob-the-blogger/170920-why-learn-rxswift.md

 This is the fundamental basis of reactive programming.

 ### Imagination
-Great, now let's take a moment and imagine how powerful this paradigm can be in real-world iOS programming.
+Let us take a moment and imagine how powerful this reactive paradigm can be in real-world iOS programming.

 Due to the nature of reactiveness, `RxSwift` is king of handling asynchronous code because whenever you make a change, it will tell you that something has happened.

-For example, If you make properties of `UIView`, `UIDevice` reactive, you can easily listen to the change and execute other lines of code using completion handlers/callbacks.
+For example, If you make properties of `UIView`, `UIDevice` reactive, you can easily listen to the change and execute other lines of code via completion handlers/callbacks.

-However, how does functional programming kicks in?
-You can use functions to manipulate the data you've received by observing.
-First let's see how it can used to detect a change in orientation of the phone.

 ```swift
 let deviceOrientation = UIDevice.current